mjhea0/awesome-fastapi/README.md

 - [Starlette Prometheus](https://github.com/perdy/starlette-prometheus) - Prometheus integration for FastAPI and Starlette.
 - [Starlette Exporter](https://github.com/stephenhillier/starlette_exporter) - One more prometheus integration for FastAPI and Starlette.
 - [Starlette-OpenTracing](https://github.com/acidjunk/starlette-opentracing) - Opentracing support for Starlette and FastAPI.
+- [FastAPI MQTT](https://github.com/sabuhish/fastapi-mqtt) - An extension for the MQTT protocol.

 ## Resources